interactions-py/restful/README.md

-# Simple API for interactions.py
+# FastAPI wrapper for interactions.py

 An Extension library to add API for your interactions.py bot by using Fast API.